mannyray/GarminBytePacking/README.md

 The motivation for the word "packing" was due to the desire to have the ability to pack various variables and data within a single Long or Double.
 Let me explain with an example:

 > Let's say you have heart rate data (beats per minute - bpm) for each second over 8 second period: `[100bpm, 99bpm, 95bpm, 91bpm, 87bpm, 83bpm, 81bpm, 80bpm ]`.
 Each of these heart rate numbers can be stored as a byte since the range of a byte is from 0 to 255.
 Therefore, in bit notation, our array becomes: `[01100100,01100011,01011111,01011011,01010111,01010011,01010001,01010000]` (see this [tool](https://www.rapidtables.com/convert/number/decimal-to-binary.html) for conversion assistance).
-Then, this array of 64 bits total (8 numbers \* 8 bits per byte) becomes 64 bits and in Double form is equivalen to the number `3.8331240896774276e+175` (see this [tool](https://baseconvert.com/ieee-754-floating-point)).
+Then, this array of 64 bits total (8 numbers \* 8 bits per byte) becomes 64 bits and in Double form is equivalent to the number `3.8331240896774276e+175` (see this [tool](https://baseconvert.com/ieee-754-floating-point)).
 We converted the 8 heart beats to a single Double!

 In our example above we are packing heart beat into a single double - why would we do that?
 Sounds a little convoluted  - no?
 Garmin apps allow the developer to store data to a FIT data file during activities.
 Garmin allows the developer to [create _fields_](https://developer.garmin.com/connect-iq/api-docs/Toybox/ActivityRecording/Session.html#createField-instance_function) for each of their various data types (e.g. heart rate), but these can be limiting:
  - You may be restricted by the amount of fields you can create. (see forum post [[1]](https://forums.garmin.com/developer/connect-iq/f/discussion/234758/what-is-the-limiting-number-of-developer-fields-that-can-be-added-under-session), [[2]](https://forums.garmin.com/developer/connect-iq/i/bug-reports/please-can-the-sdk-documentation-be-more-developer-friendly-and-searchable-and-complete), [[3]](https://forums.garmin.com/developer/connect-iq/f/app-ideas/274591/why-the-limitation-to-2-custom-data-fields)).
-In my personal Garmin 955 solar device app, I was only allowed _one_ field which fueled my desire to pack as much data into one field as possible.
 Field count restriction can be difficult if you are trying to store a variety of data types (e.g. not just heart rate data but say also some speed data).
-Now you can just pack the data into one 64 bit field.
+Now you can just pack the data into one 64 bit field (or multiple such fields)
- - You may have sub second high frequency data which Garmin's field is [not equipped to handle](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html)): `If setData() is called before the previous data is written out, the previous value will be lost and replaced by the current data.
+ - You may have sub second high frequency data which Garmin's field is [not equipped to handle](https://developer.garmin.com/connect-iq/api-docs/Toybox/FitContributor/Field.html): `If setData() is called before the previous data is written out, the previous value will be lost and replaced by the current data.
 For this reason, we do not recommend using this feature for time-sensitive data requiring sub-second granularity.`.
 You can save up your high frequency data over a second period, pack them into a single Double and the save it.
 (A link to a forum posts of someone trying to handle high frequency data [[1]](https://forums.garmin.com/developer/connect-iq/f/discussion/353139/save-high-frequency-accelerometer-and-gyroscope-data-to-fit-file), [[2]](https://forums.garmin.com/developer/connect-iq/f/discussion/320993/best-practice-to-record-sub-second-data-to-fit-file))
  - Other alternative approaches to saving the data may not work like logging the data to log file as its limit of 12kb (see [here](https://forums.garmin.com/developer/connect-iq/f/discussion/6311/device-log-size-limitation---alternate-sysout)) may be too small, but you need way more.
 For example according to [[1]](https://forums.garmin.com/developer/connect-iq/f/app-ideas/274591/why-the-limitation-to-2-custom-data-fields0) and [[2]](https://forums.garmin.com/developer/connect-iq/f/discussion/258441/maximum-memory-for-data-field-per-device), my 955 solar watch has 262kb memory for data fields.
 In addition, setting up a bluetooth connection to another device, like your cell phone to use it as a data store option while your Garmin devices collects/computes the data may be inconvenient, restrictive or time consuming to implement.

 ## Example